-After the annexation of Korea by the Empire of Japan in 1905, the Imperial Japanese Navy built extensive port facilities, transforming the small town into a major naval port.
-The port was upgraded to a Guard District on April 1, 1916; however, after the Russo-Japanese War it lost most of its strategic importance and was regarded as somewhat of a backwater assignment.[3]
-On the surrender of Japan, Chinkai was occupied by Destroyer Squadron 64 from the United States Navy led by the USS Harry E. Hubbard (DD-748).[4]
+After the annexation of Korea by the Empire of Japan in 1910, the Imperial Japanese Navy built extensive port facilities, transforming the small town into a major naval port.
+The port was upgraded to a Guard District on April 1, 1916.
+After the Russo-Japanese War the port was briefly considered a backwater assignment.[3]
+However, the start of the Second Sino-Japanese War in 1937 re-established Jinhae as Japanese Empire's strategic port on mainland Asia.
+At the start of the Pacific War, Chinkai was home to destroyers Minekaze, Asagao, Fuyo, and Karukaya; Minesweeper Divisions 48 and 49; as well as Chinkai Naval Air Group.[4]
+On the surrender of Japan, Chinkai was occupied by Destroyer Squadron 64 from the United States Navy led by the USS Harry E. Hubbard (DD-748).[5]
 It was repaired and continued to be used as a naval base during the Korean War.
 After the independence of Korea in 1945, the naval base was turned over to the Republic of Korea Navy, and remains a major naval base to this date.

 Prados, John (1995).
 Combined Fleet Decoded: The Secret History of American Intelligence and the Japanese Navy in World War II.
 Annapolis: Naval Institute Press.
 ISBN0-460-02474-4.